-A brand new version of the Orange Business joint innovation whitepaper for business services – which I have co-authored with Jean-François Fava Verde – has just been made available (Whitepaper download).
+A brand new version of the Orange Business joint innovation The white paper is one of the pillars of a B2B content marketing strategy.
+It is proof of your expertise. for business services – which I have co-authored with Jean-François Fava Verde – has just been made available (Whitepaper download).
 This latest version of the whitepaper was distributed at Connect 2007, the worldwide event for Orange Business Services clients which took place in Lisbon on June 4-6, 2007.
 The event was extremely successful.

 Joint innovation: a client perspective in real-time